retif/manim_playground/README.md

-# Some scripts for Manim

-This repository contains a Manim scripts for visualizing signals in Manin.

 ## Overview

+This repository contains a Manim scripts for visualizing signals.

 [`sinesum.py`](./sinesum.py) - animation of two sine waves and their combined sum.
 The animation includes: